 Treynor Ratio Calculator

 With this Treynor ratio calculator, you can easily analyze your portfolio's performance against systematic risk.
 The Treynor ratio is commonly used to analyze a portfolio's investment performance.
 Most importantly, it tells us how much return you are getting per unit of systematic risk you are taking.
+You can check out our risk calculator and investment calculator to understand more about this topic.

 We have prepared this article to help you understand what Treynor ratio is and how to calculate it using the Treynor ratio formula.
 By demonstrating some Treynor ratio examples, we aim to instill you with the concept.
 Now, let's start by discussing the fundamentals.